Dr Gabriella Spinelli

 Summary

-She is named inventor on two medical device patents and co-founder of a start-up focused on women’s health.
-Gabriella co-directs the Centre for Research into Smart Technologies for Health and Rehabilitation (STAHR) and serves as Director of Innovation and Digital Health for the Brunel Partners Academic Centre for Health Sciences (BPACHS).
-She leads the Design for Health programme, facilitating co-development of clinically relevant innovations through NHS, medtech, and academic collaboration.
+Dr Spinelli is named inventor on two medical-device patents and co-directs the Centre for Research into Smart Technologies for Health and Rehabilitation (STAHR).
+She leads the Design for Health programme to facilitate co-development of clinically-led innovations through NHS, medtech and academic collaboration.

 Newest selected publications